brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 Other risks relate to normal information security practices, including access controls, role based access, audits, multi-factor authentication, multi-party controls, etc. These are out of scope for this protocol itself.

+# DNS Records To Publish for ADoT
+## Server DNS Transport Support Signaling

+In order to support ADoT for a DNS server, it is necessary to publish a record specifyig explicit DoT support.
+This record also indicates other supported transports for the DNS server, e.g. the standard ports (TCP and UDP port 53).

+The record type is "DNS", which is a specific instance of SVCB with unique RRTYPE.

+The zone serving the record MUST be DNSSEC signed.
+The absence of the DNS RRTYPE is proven by the NSEC(3) record, or the DNS RRTYPE plus RRSIG is returned in response to a query for this record.

-# New SVCB Binding for DNS and DoT
+### Prerequisite: New SVCB Binding for DNS and DoT

-(Note: To be separated out into its own draft and expanded fully.)
+(NB: To be separated out into its own draft and expanded fully.)
 This SVCB binding will be given the RRTYPE value {TBD} with mnemonic name DNS.
 Like any SVCB binding, there is a mandatory TargetName (which will normally be ".", indicating the target is the same as the record owner name).
 The default binding is the standard DNS ports, UDP/53 and TCP/53.
 The SVCB binding includes support for an optional ADoT port, which is the standard DoT port TCP/853.
 This is signaled by "alpn=dot".

-## Default Ports for DNS
+#### Default Ports for DNS

 This scheme uses an SVCB binding for DNS.
 The binding has default ports UDP/53 and TCP/53 as the default-alpn.
 These are assumed unless "no-default-alpn" is added as an optional SvcParam.

-## Optional Port for DoT
+#### Optional Port for DoT

 This scheme uses the defined ALPN for DNS-over-TLS with the assigned label "dot".
 Use of ADoT is signaled if and only if the the SvcParam of "alpn=dot" is present.